Caricature of the music critic Abbiati made in watercolor on paper by Mario Vellani Marchi in 1955

 Many styles characterize antique furniture, but a few are particularly prominent.
 Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Notable and interesting are antique products in Rococo and Louis XV styles.
+Notable and interesting are antique products in Rococo style and Louis XV.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly shaped pearl.
-These were highly ornate, luxurious pieces designed to exude splendor and play a significant role in opulence.
-Materials were chosen selectively to emphasize the grandeur of these items.
+These were highly ornate, luxurious pieces designed to shine with splendor and play a significant role in opulence.
+Materials were carefully selected and used sparingly to emphasize the grandeur of these items.

-Today, we can see how much the Baroque style influenced modern classical furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style also had a significant impact.
-Flourishing in the 15th and 16th centuries, it left a lasting mark on furniture design.
-Renaissance furniture was quite heavy and robust, often using brown stains, moldings, sturdy bases, and bas-reliefs.
-These products were quite distinctive but also introduced new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
-During this period, mythology and antiquity were also popular themes, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and robust, often finished with brown stains, moldings, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+During this period, mythology and antiquity inspired designs, with supports and legs often taking animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance-style furniture.
-Today, many global brands reproduce such furniture, inspired by Italian and French artisans.
+Lion’s paws, eagle heads—these are common features in Renaissance-style furniture.
+Today, many global brands reproduce such furniture, inspired by Italian and French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently across countries, and each style had its own unique character.
+It’s important to remember that furniture production was perceived differently in each country, and each style had its unique character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The key aspect of stylish antique furniture is originality.
 Ultimately, this is crucial for buyers, as the market is flooded with counterfeits.
-Luxury Products provides documentation confirming the authenticity of each item, matching its description and photos.
+Luxury Products provides documentation confirming the authenticity of each item, matching the description and photographs.
 We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details